Arthur Leist (racing driver)

-Arthur Leist (born 17 June 2001) is a Brazilian auto racing driver.
+Arthur Leist (born 18 June 2001) is a Brazilian auto racing driver.
 He currently drives an Toyota Corolla Cross for Crown Racing in the Stock Car Pro Series.
-His debut in motorsport was in 2018 in Formula 4 United States Championship, then moved to Stock Light back in 2020, when was 3rd place in 2022, in 2024 he moved up to Stock Car Pro Series with Full Time Sports, for 2025 he was announced as Crown Racing driver.
+His debut in motorsport was in 2018 in Formula 4 United States Championship, then moved to Stock Light back in 2020, when was third place in 2022.
+In 2024, he moved up to Stock Car Pro Series with Full Time Sports,.
+For 2025, he was announced as Crown Racing driver.
 He did sporadic rounds in the TCR South America Touring Car Championship and Império Endurance Brasil.

 Career

 Formula 4 United States Championship

-Leist's debut in Single seater racing was in the 2018 Formula 4 United States Championship season, driving for Crosslink Kiwi Motorsport, where he achieved 2 podiums and an fastest lap, for the next year he returned with the same team and finished the season in 4th place with 2 wins, 4 poles and 4 podiums.
+Leist's debut in single seater racing was in the 2018 Formula 4 United States Championship season, driving for Crosslink Kiwi Motorsport, where he achieved two podiums and an fastest lap.
+For the next year. he returned with the same team and finished the season in fourth place with two wins, four poles and four podiums.

 Stock Light Brasil

 After two years racing in American motorsport, Leist returned to Brazil to race in Stock Light, the Stock Car Pro Series feeder series.
-He joined Mortech Motorsport for the 2020 season and the following years 2021 and 2022, in the meantime, he achieved 6 wins, 3 pole positions, 8 fastests laps and 20 podiums achieving an 3rd place in 2022 as best standings result.
+He joined Mortech Motorsport for the 2020 season and the following years 2021 and 2022, in the meantime, he achieved six wins, three pole positions, eight fastest laps and 20 podiums, and finished third place in 2022.

 Endurance Brasil and TCR

-Between 2020 and 2024, Leist did rounds in Império Endurance Brasil and TCR South America Touring Car Championship, in 2020 he did two rounds in different cars, driving an Metalmoro JLM AJR on P1 class for Mc Tubarão team and an Metalmoro MRX on P3 class for Motocar racing, in 2021 he returned to Endurance Brasil with Power Imports team and did 4 races with an Metalmoro AJR gaining one podium.
-In 2024 he raced with an Lynk & Co 03 as guest driver with Full Time Sports in TCR South America.
+Between 2020 and 2024, Leist did rounds in Império Endurance Brasil and TCR South America Touring Car Championship, in 2020 he did two rounds in different cars, driving an Metalmoro JLM AJR on P1 class for Mc Tubarão team and an Metalmoro MRX on P3 class for Motocar racing, in 2021, he returned to Endurance Brasil with Power Imports team and did four races with an Metalmoro AJR gaining one podium.
+In 2024, he raced with an Lynk & Co 03 as guest driver with Full Time Sports in TCR South America.

 Stock Car Pro Series

 Leist's debut in the major Brazilian motorsport series was in the 2022 Stock Car Pro Series season as a guest driver with Felipe Baptista.
-In 2023 he did one round with Full Time Sports, where he got a full-time seat for the 2024 Stock Car Pro Series season.
-For 2025 he moved on to Crown Racing, achieving two third places as the season goes on.
+In 2023, he did one round with Full Time Sports, where he got a full-time seat for the 2024 Stock Car Pro Series season.
+For 2025, he moved on to Crown Racing, achieving two third places as the season goes on.